 What It's All About

-The electrical line technician (ELT) program is offered through a partnership of NMU and the Midwest Skills Development Center (MSDC).
-Students will attend courses at the MSDC training site on the former K.I.
+The electrical line technician (ELT) program is offered through a partnership of NMU and the Lake Superior Community Partnership (LSCP).
+Students will attend lectures at NMU's Jacobetti Complex and fieldwork at the MSDC training site on the former K.I.
 Sawyer Air Force Base in Gwinn, Michigan.

 Students will receive introductory elevated outdoor work-site field experiences related to electrical power transmission and work-site field experiences related to electrical power transmission and distribution systems, including climbing, pole setting and framing, guying and bucket and digger truck operation.